 How we process applications

-We assess individual applications against the relevant criteria set out in the CRR article for reference and, where applicable, FCA rules and guidance.
+We assess individual applications against the relevant criteria set out in the UK CRR article for reference and, where applicable, our rules and guidance.
 We will also consider our strategic objective – to make sure that relevant markets function well – and operational goals of:

 - consumer protection

-- enhancing and protecting the integrity of the UK financial system, and
+- enhancing and protecting the integrity of the UK financial system

 - promoting effective competition in the interest of consumers